nextcloud/documentation/admin_manual/release_notes/upgrade_to_26.rst

 -------------------

 * PHP 8.2 is now supported, but 8.1 is recommended.
-* PHP7.4 is no longer supported.
+* PHP 7.4 is no longer supported.

 System email
 ------------